sunaguo/app-template-python/README.md

 ### Dependencies

-This App only requires DIPY.org to run.
-If you don't have singularity, you will need to install following dependencies.
+This App only requires dipy to run.